 We’re going electric!

-This late fall, we’re putting five new New Flyer Xcelsior battery-electric buses into service.
+We've put five new New Flyer Xcelsior CHARGE™ battery-electric buses into service.

 These buses are powered by seriously cool cutting-edge technology, and they have some significant advantages over our current fleet.
 They’ll also help make the Portland region a nicer place to live for everybody.